aarnadlr/html-js-webpack4-boiler/README.md

 ### Further information
-This is how the project was created:
+How the project was built:

 1. TERMINAL COMMANDS: